 Best Companion Plants for Nutrients

-Because pole or bush beans enrich the soil by fixing nitrogen, they are generally viewed as a good companion plant for watermelons.
+Because pole or bush beans enrich the soil by fixing nitrogen, they are generally viewed as good companion plants for watermelons.
 But there is one caveat especially with pole beans—they should not be casting much shade on the watermelons.
 Place your bean teepee or trellis accordingly, facing it north or east, so it does not obstruct the midday and afternoon sun that your watermelons need to thrive.